..

 On the other hand, you can readily correct small hairline cracks in your old plastered wall, putting your practical DIY skills to good use and saving money.
 To repair hairline cracks, follow the steps below:

-Step One: Softly scour around the fissure
+Step one: Softly scour around the fissure

 To begin the repair, softly scour around the fissure with a putty knife or scraper.
 Doing this increases the surface area where you will add the jointing compound and improves its adhesion to the surface.

-Step Two: Fill cracks with a joining compound
+Step two: Fill cracks with a joining compound

 Then, fill the cracks with the jointing compound at the surface using a putty knife.
 Be sure to apply it in thin layers rather than one single application.
 This will allow you to get a flawless, smooth finish.

-Step Three: Add a fibreglass mesh to the wet compound
+Step three: Add a fibreglass mesh to the wet compound

 While the compound is still wet, add a fibreglass mesh to the crack and surrounding area to cover it.
 You can make use of a pair of scissors to trim the mesh to size, but do not worry about being too accurate.
 The mesh will keep the crack from growing big, making it a necessary precaution.

-Step Four: Allow the compound and mesh to dry
+Step four: Allow the compound and mesh to dry

 Now, give the compound some time to dry.

-Step Five: Add three more coats of compound
+Step five: Add three more coats of compound

 Apply three more coats of jointing compound over the mesh after it's dry.
 You must not rush through this task as you need to allow each layer to dry completely and sand the area before applying the next.
 Ensure that you increase the surface area of the compound as you add each layer because this will help achieve a smooth finish.

-Step Six: Cover the area with sand
+Step six: Cover the area with sand

 Cover the area with some sand once the final coat is dry (wait around 24 hours to make sure this is the case).

-Step Seven: Brush away any dust and paint the drywall
+Step seven: Brush away any dust and paint the drywall

 Lastly, brush away any extra dust and paint over the drywall compound to match the rest of the wall.